Grace-Fokam/TensorForge/README.md

 # TensorForge

-**A tiny optimizing tensor compiler with a JIT backend — built from scratch in Python + C.**
+**A tiny optimizing tensor compiler with a JIT backend, built from scratch in Python + C.**

 TensorForge takes a neural network written in a small Python eDSL, lowers it to an SSA dataflow IR, runs a pipeline of classic compiler optimizations, generates